Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-07** : 🔥 ***Support for Fluently-XL-v4*** 🔥 > Adding support for model  [fluently/Fluently-XL-v4](https://huggingface.co/fluently/Fluently-XL-v4) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
+This model simply pretends to be the best SDXL model around.
+Best or not, it indeed produces highly qualitative contents.
+Really worth the try.

   * 🆕 **2024-05-05** : 🔥 ***Support for PixArt-Sigma*** 🔥 > Adding support for model  [PixArt-alpha/PixArt-Sigma-XL-2-1024-MS](https://huggingface.co/PixArt-alpha/PixArt-Sigma-XL-2-1024-MS) to PixArt-Alpha module.
 Please note that although the model card advertises a generation size up to 4K (which is the case), the outputs seems upscaled from a 1024 size.

   * 🆕 **2024-05-04** : 🔥 ***Updates for Video modules*** 🔥 > Following commit [05b772e](https://github.com/Woolverine94/biniou/commit/05b772ed6c164881df6ca00c919232a66cee387a), all video modules support now the following features :